aerogear/graphback/docs/openapi.md

 By default the command will strip out all methods and leave only the OpenAPI types.
 Developers can manually apply Graphback directives and tweak the schema for their own needs.

+> NOTE: Migration is going to apply `ID!` type only when OpenAPI definition is using UUID type.
+In other scenarios `ID!` type needs to be applied manually to object.